 NFL predictions, picks against the spread for AFC, NFC conference championship games

-NFL picks against the spread for AFC, NFC conference championship games originally appeared on NBC Sports Chicago
+NFL picks against the spread for AFC, NFC conference championship games originally appeared on NBC Sports Bayarea

 The NFL playoffs have reached the final four, and championship weekend features two phenomenal matchups between evenly matched and supremely talented teams.